pomdtr/sunbeam/README.md

 ### Any github repository can be used as a command

 Sunbeam is designed to be extended.
-Any github repository containing a `sunbeam-command` executable can be installed using the `sunbeam install` command.
-You can also install commands from gist, or any pastebin-like service.
+Any github repository containing a `sunbeam.json` config can be installed using the `sunbeam install` command.
+You can also install commands from any url.

 ### Sunbeam supports custom clients